yodeng/hpc-blast/README.md

-  --split <int>        split query into num of chunks, 10 by default --size <int>         split query into multi chunks with N sequences --num <int>          max number of chunks run parallelly, all chunks by default --output <str>       hpc blast output directory --log <file>         append hpc-blast log info to file, sys.stdout by default --local              run blast in localhost instead of sge --version            show program's version number and exit
+  --split <int>        split query into num of chunks, 10 by default --size <int>         split query into multi chunks with N sequences --num <int>          max number of chunks run parallelly, all chunks by default --tempdir <dir>      hpc blast temp directory
+  --log <file>         append hpc-blast log info to file, sys.stdout by default --local              run blast in localhost instead of sge --version            show program's version number and exit